Does Being Overweight Slow You Down?

-A bit of flab you picked up over the winter or even just a water bottle strapped to your waist will, in theory, slow you down by increasing the metabolic cost of running.
+A few too many cookies enjoyed over the winter, or even just a water bottle strapped to your waist will, in theory, slow you down by increasing the metabolic cost of running.
 But how much will a given amount of excess weight slow you down?

 Fortunately, this sort of question is fairly straightforward from a scientist’s perspective—all you need to answer it is a treadmill, a weight vest, and some basic VO2 testing equipment.